Maximizing the electric field strength in the foci of high numerical aperture optics: Overlap of practical distributions with the ideal ones

 \section{Overlap of practical distributions with the ideal ones}

-Some of the radiation patterns derived above -- namely in the case of the dipole axis parallel to the optical axis -- exhibit obvious similarities with radiation modes which are commonly used in experiments.
+Some of the radiation patterns derived above -- especially in the case of the dipole axis parallel to the optical axis -- exhibit obvious similarities with radiation modes which are commonly used in experiments.
 In the case of a parabolic mirror and the ideal thin lens, the irradiance distributions for a linear virtual dipole look close to the well known doughnut modes.
 In the case of circular virtual dipoles there is a strong similarity with fundamental Gaussian distributions.

 In order to estimate and quantify the strength of the similarities, we will calculate the overlap of these modes with the ideal radiation distributions.
-The discussion is limited to the case that the dipoles are oriented parallel to the optical axis.
-We begin with defining the overlap on the focal sphere as

-where $\mathbf{E}_{i}$ is the ideal field and $ \mathbf{E}_f$ the incident field.
-The integration is performed over the polar angle covered by the focusing optics.
-For the sake of simplicity, we make the approximation that the polarization vector of the incident field is everywhere parallel to the polarization vector of the ideal distribution.
-We can then write the overlap in terms of the field moduli or the radiant intensities $\Upsilon(\vartheta)$, respectively, as
+We begin with recalling that the transformation of the field distribution in the entrance plane of the focusing device to the one on the focal sphere is of course the same for the ideal dipole fields and the incident fields.
+Therefore, it does not matter whether the overlap $\eta_d$ in Eq.~\ref{eq:focusfield} is calculated on the focal sphere or in the entrance aperture of the focusing optics.
+Since the field in the entrance aperture is the one that is more easily accessible in experiments, all overlaps are calculated there in what follows.